jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - In the game, this is one of the Paintress' moves in the boss fight with her.
  - Mechanically, I based this on Pyrotechnics, but moved to Rakdos colors and with a Painter's discount.
  - 13/10/2025: Removed Devoid.
+ - 15/11/2025: Devoid is back on the menu.
+I figured out how to add colorless frame layer to CardConjurer.

 ## Whee // Whoo